Skip to content

 ✦ Sealing Is Required

 Quartzite is natural stone with some porosity.
 It needs to be sealed to prevent staining.
+How often depends on the specific stone and how heavily you use your kitchen.

 💡 Pro Tip: Drop water on the surface.
 If it beads up, you're sealed.
 If it soaks in and darkens the stone, it's time to reseal.